Understanding Political Ecosystems

 When struggles erupt or new organizations emerge: they quickly make space for radicalization in a way that can’t be manufactured.
 It is in the interest of all political organizations to join those movements, and influence them as well as be influenced by them, which can result in both new recruits and new politics for a given organization.
 It is then on the organizations to help shape the politics of those recruits, while also letting those new recruits reshape the politics of the organization.

 Likewise, it is important for organizations to support each other in struggle.
-For example, because having larger socialist organizations creates fertile ground for more unions and ward organizations, just as having larger unions and ward groups creates fertile ground for creating more socialists.
+For example, having larger socialist organizations creates fertile ground for more unions and ward organizations, just as having larger unions and ward groups creates fertile ground for creating more socialists.

 Bottom-lining Without Siloing